jacintak/jacintak.github.io/resources/index.md

 * [Microclima](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13093)
 * [TrenchR](https://trenchproject.github.io/tools/TrenchR/)

 The one I used in my work is `NicheMapR`.
-Although the input data to run my scripts is not available, `NicheMapR` was used to generate the microclim and MicroclimOz datasets which are publically available.
+By default `NicheMapR` has microclim data at a larger resolution which is derived from the Climatic Research Unit dataset.
+I used input data at a higher spatial and temporal resolution than the default setting, in addition to querying gridded soil type data.
+Although the input data to run my scripts is not available, `NicheMapR` was used to generate the microclim and MicroclimOz datasets which are publically available under certain soil type parameters.

 ***